RussTedrake/htmlbook/Developers.md

 ## Updating dependencies

-Bazel currently uses requirements-bazel.txt, which we generate from poetry
+First update the dependency in `pyproject.toml`.

+Bazel currently uses requirements-bazel.txt, which we generate from poetry.
 To generate it, run
 ```
 poetry lock && ./book/htmlbook/PoetryExport.py
 ```